Parallel Civil Litigation: The UK Perspective

 Note that double recovery by the principal from the bribed agent and the briber will not be permitted.

-If it can be established that bribery has occurred, then the principal is usually entitled to rescind contracts ‘tainted’ by the bribery provided that there has not been full and complete transparency.
-If the principal elects to rescind a ‘tainted’ contract, they remain entitled to recover the bribe, and they are not bound to give credit in the rescission for the amount of any bribe recovered.
+If it can be established that bribery has occurred, then the principal is usually entitled to rescind contracts ‘tainted’ by the bribery provided that the bribe was paid without the knowledge and consent of the principal.40 If the principal elects to rescind a ‘tainted’ contract, they remain entitled to recover the bribe, and they are not bound to give credit in the rescission for the amount of any bribe recovered.
 If the agent is bribed during the course of performance of a contract (i.e., after it has been entered into), then the principal may bring it to an end as from the moment of discovery (i.e., for the future); and the same will apply if bribery was effected at the time a ‘tainted’ contract was entered into, but (for some reason) rescission ab initio is impossible.
 Where an arrangement would have constituted bribery, but the principal is aware of it (so there is no secrecy) although the principal’s fully informed consent has not been obtained, then the court may award rescission of ‘tainted’ contracts as a discretionary remedy, if it is just and proportionate to do so.

 Where bribes have been paid to the detriment of a third-party competitor, it has been suggested that both the briber and the company that awards the contract to the briber could be liable to the unsuccessful competitor.
 Further, if the contract involves a public authority, the unsuccessful competitor may have an action for misfeasance in public office.